ayatokura/ai-openscale/wos-frameworks-wml-cloud.md

 ## AutoAI models and training data
 {: #wml-framework-autoai}

 AutoAI automatically prepares data, applies algorithms, or estimators, and builds model pipelines best suited for your data and use case.
 Because of the way that {{site.data.keyword.aios_short}} works with models to analyze and debias, there needs to be either a copy of or a connection to the underlying training data.
-For more information, see [Why does Watson OpenScale need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-wos-faqs#trainingdata). {{site.data.keyword.aios_short}} processes training data at the following locations:
+For more information, see [Why does Watson OpenScale need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-wos-faqs#trainingdata).

-- The UI reads it to find the training data schema and display it in the GUI.
+Because {{site.data.keyword.aios_short}} cannot detect the training data location for an AutoAI model like it can for a regular model, you must explicitly provide the needed details to access the training data location:

-- Bias/Explain/Drift reads the data to generate statistics and generate drift model, etc.
+- For the online method, you must provide the Cloud Object Storage or Db2 location details from which training data can be accessed .

-For more information, see [Provide model details](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-work-model-dets).
+- For the custom notebook method, you can use the JSON file that is produced by running the notebook.

-When working with the AutoAI feature, you can provide access to the training data either by uploading the training data from a CSV format file that you store in a Db2 instance, or by running a notebook that has access to the training data and can provide the necessary training data statistics.
-For more information, see [Numeric/categorical data](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-nuca)
+For more information, see [Provide model details](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-work-model-dets)and [Numeric/categorical data](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-nuca).